gumaerc-testorg/20.109-fall-2007/content/pages/syllabus/usingopenwetware.md

 How do I get an account?
 ------------------------

-Fill out the form at [how to join](http://openwetware.org/wiki/OpenWetWare:How_to_join) to register for an account on OpenWetWare.
+Fill out the form at {{% resource_link "2508c36e-3ec6-4b2e-af11-2aa86665ac6a" "how to join" %}} to register for an account on OpenWetWare.
 You will be sent an email with your account information.
 Once you have an account, you can login from any webbrowser by clicking the login link at the top right corner of the browser window.

 What should I contribute?
 -------------------------